x3rAx/svelte-kit-isolated-stores/README.md

+### Using Stores

-### During Component Initialization
+#### During Component Initialization

-You can use the store as you are used to from Svelte during component
+You can use the store as if it was a normal Svelte store during component
 initialization:

 ```html